vanes430/VotifierPlus/README.md

 Tokens:
   default: 'YOUR_GENERATED_TOKEN'

-# Seconds to keep votes for offline players before auto-clearing.
+# Automatically clear the offline waiting list every X seconds.
+# Default: 7200 (2 hours).
+Set to 0 to disable.
 AutoClearDelay: 7200

-# Vote Forwarding: Send votes to other servers.
+# Vote Forwarding: Send received votes to other servers.
 Forwarding:
   server1:
+    # Whether forwarding to this server is enabled.
     Enabled: false
+    # The IP address of the target server.
     Host: '127.0.0.1'
+    # The port of the target server's VotifierPlus.
     Port: 8193
-    # RSA Public Key of the target server.
+    # RSA Public Key of the target server (required if UseToken is false).
-    Key: 'RSA_PUBLIC_KEY'
+    Key: ''
+    # Token used for V2 authentication.
+    # Leave empty to generate a new token automatically.
+    Token: ''
-    # Use V2 Token authentication instead of RSA.
+    # Use V2 Token authentication instead of RSA keys.
     UseToken: false
-    Token: 'TOKEN_HERE'
 ```

 ---